stallman-j/ekonomR/vignettes/basic-regression.md

 Fortunately, in the [Basic Merging](https://stallman-j.github.io/ekonomR/vignettes/basic-merging/) vignette we created a variable called `gdp000_pc`, or GDP per capita in *thousands* of chained 2017 PPP USD.

 If this weren't a vignette and I were working in my own script, I would go back and just change the regressor variables defined in `reg_eq_1` to `reg_eq_4` to be `gdp000_pc` where it was relevant.
-We won't need to make this change for the logarithm, that shows up fine.
+We won't need to make this change for the logarithm, since that shows up fine.

-When we put it all together in a block, we can see how simple it is to re-do things when we've got everything so clearly labeled and organized.
+# Re-running the regression setup

 I'm going to do something that might seem a little weird and convoluted now, but that's going to make adjustment later simpler.

-I'm going to list the outcome and regressor variables for each regression in a bit of a weird way up top, so that I can refer to these later without having to hard-code them.
+I'm going to group together the outcome and regressor variables for each regression in a bit of a weird way, so that I can refer to these later without having to hard-code them.

-I'm using a `list` because that can hold objects of different sizes.
+I'm using a `list` because lists can hold objects of different sizes.
 I've also changed the order of equations (mostly for aesthetic purposes in the final table).

 ``` r